ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The first approach is to rely on synchronized and trustworthy clocks, and include a signed timestamp (see {{?I-D.birkholz-rats-tuda}}) along with the Claims in the Evidence or Attestation Result.
-Timestamps can be added on a per-Claim basis, to distinguish the time of creation from the time that a specific Claim was generated.
+Timestamps can be added on a per-Claim basis, to distinguish the time of creation of Evidence or Attestation Result from the time that a specific Claim was generated.
 The clock's trustworthiness typically requires additional Claims about the signer's time synchronization mechanism.

 <!-- Implicit Timekeeping using Nonces -->